Hydrazine (N2H4) lewis dot structure, molecular geometry, polarity, hybridization

 As you closely see the N2H4 lewis structure, hydrogen can occupy only two electrons in its outer shell, which means hydrogen can share only two electrons.
 So, there is no point we can use a double bond with hydrogen since a double bond contains a total of 4 electrons.

 Now let’s talk about the N-N bond, each nitrogen has three single bonds and one lone pair.
-If we convert the lone pair into a covalent bond then nitrogen shared four bonds(two single and one double bond).
+If we convert the lone pair into a covalent bond then nitrogen shares four bonds(two single and one double bond).

 “Lewis structure is most stable when the formal charge is close to zero”.

-That’s why there is no need to make any double or triple bond as we already got our best and stable N2H4 lewis structure with zero formal charges.
+That’s why there is no need to make any double or triple bond as we already got our best and most stable N2H4 lewis structure with zero formal charges.